ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 <!-- About the Repo -->
 ## About the Repo
-The repository contains Tech Academy projects involving programming languages HTML and CSS.
-A little JavaScript was used, but the main focus was learning and using HTML and CSS, along with getting an introduction to Bootstrap.
+The repository contains Tech Academy projects involving programming languages HTML and CSS, including learning Bootstrap.
+Later on, JavaScript was added to the "Simple Recipes" website to make it more dynamic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>